hafeezhmha/goodminton/README.md

 1.  **Vercel Hosting**: The project runs as a Python serverless function hosted on Vercel.
 2.  **Flask Web Server**: A lightweight Flask app listens for incoming messages from Telegram via a webhook.
-3.  **Location Storage**: The bot saves your preferred search location in a simple `user_locations.json` file, associating your Telegram chat ID with a latitude and longitude.
+3.  **Location Storage**: To persist user locations across sessions in a serverless environment, the bot uses **Vercel Blob Storage**.
+It reads and writes a single `user_locations.json` file in the cloud, associating your Telegram chat ID with a latitude and longitude.
+This solves the "read-only filesystem" issue common in serverless platforms.
 4.  **Groq LLM Parser**: When you send a `/find` command, the query is first sent to the Groq API.
 The `llama3-70b-8192` model parses your text and converts it into structured data (date, start time, end time).
 5.  **Unofficial Playo API**: The bot queries an unofficial, public Playo API endpoint (`/activity-public/list/location`) that lists all public "activities".
 It uses your saved location for the search, or a default location if one hasn't been set.
 6.  **Intelligent Filtering**: Since there is no official API for booking slots, the bot uses a custom filtering logic to sift through the activities.
 It identifies listings that are actually bookable court slots by filtering for activities that have a low number of participants (`joineeCount <= 1`) and are not skill-based games (`type: 0`).